-- Over the summer, as she tried to adjust to a new way of life, without friends, in a big city, she developed an addiction to scratch tickets, and spent most of her money every week buying scratch tickets.
-Walking to the variety store several times a day, as she often would win money ~ not a lot, but enough to mean the high to the addiction of winning was cemented.
-This led to her stealing money from her grandmother and leaving the house at night, after her grandmother was asleep to cash in or buy more tickets.
+- Over the summer, as she tried to adjust to a new way of life, without friends, in a big city, she we had some worrisome times while she out at night without us knowing. developed an addiction to scratch tickets, and spent most of her money every week buying scratch tickets.
 One night she thought someone was following her, so she ran back to the store and the staff called the police.

-- She also spent most of her time on an on-line computer game – buying, looking after and selling horses.
-The other half of her money went to buy iTunes cards to purchase items on the game.
-She also experienced some “bullying” from some players, as she doesn’t always understand rules, so was posting things she shouldn’t and doing things when helping other players she shouldn’t have been doing.
+- She also spent a lot of her time on an on-line computer game.
+She experienced some “bullying” from some players, as she doesn’t always understand the nuances of rules and doing things when helping other players she shouldn’t have been doing.